with Clean Language and Symbolic Modelling

 A self-regulated attentional stance oriented toward present-moment experience that is characterized by curiosity, openness, and acceptance.

 The one word which appears in all these definitions is “present”.
 I take this to mean both the temporal ‘present’ and, given that ‘attention’ is mentioned in three of the four definitions, to also ‘be present’ in the attentional sense.
-Given that I believe all experience happens in the present, whether we realise it or not, at its most general, mindfulness means ‘being present to the present’, i.e. being aware that we are experiencing in the here-and-now, even if the content is about some other time or place.
+I believe all experience happens in the present, whether we realise it or not, and the above definitions suggest that at its most general, mindfulness means ‘being present to the present’, i.e. being aware that we are experiencing in the here-and-now, even if the content is about some other time or place.
 2. Mindfulness cannot be described without metaphor

 To describe and explain concepts like mind, awareness, attention, etc. we resort to likening the experience to something more tangible, i.e. we use metaphor.
 Take a moment to review the above definitions and you will see they are filled with metaphors: